iterative/dvc.org/content/blog/2021-10-15-october-21-heartbeat.md

 title: October '21 Heartbeat
 date: 2021-10-15
 description: >
   Monthly updates are here!
-The word of the month is workflows, new and old (but good) videos, new learning opportunities, team members and more!
+The word of the month is workflows!
+Checkout how  Community members improve their workflows with DVC and CML.
+Find out news from the team, new learning opportunities, and more!
 descriptionLong: |
   This month you will find:
   🗺 MLOps workflows,